All images © by Roberto Piperno, owner of the domain. Write to firstname.lastname@example.org.

 In the late XVth century the Piazza di Trevi became the terminal point of Acqua Vergine, an ancient Roman aqueduct which was built by Marcus Vipsanius Agrippa (Emperor Augustus' son-in-law) to supply water to the baths named after him.
 The aqueduct lay underground for most of its length: it came to the surface near Collegio del Nazzareno where some of its arches are still visible.
 It was restored by Pope Nicholas V in 1453 and again in the following century.
 It ended with a large plain basin designed by Gian Lorenzo Bernini for Pope Urban VIII.

-Pope Benedict XIII, his successor, wanted to dedicate the fountain to the Virgin Mary, but because of lack of resources the project was shelved until 1730 when it was resumed by Pope Clement XII whose gigantic coat of arms by Paolo Benaglia is placed at the top of the fountain.
+Pope Benedict XIII, his successor, wanted to dedicate the fountain to the Virgin Mary, but because of lack of resources the project was shelved until 1730 when it was resumed by Pope Clement XII whose gigantic coat of arms by Paolo Benaglia is placed at the top of the fountain (Benaglia designed another coat of arms of the Pope at Palazzo della Consulta).

 Triton taming a winged horse by Pietro Bracci